Access management in Yandex Cloud Desktop

 Users with this role can:

-- View information on Cloud Desktop quotas.
+- View info on the Cloud Desktop quotas.

 vdi.editor